 Who was Saint Joseph?

 Saint Joseph was the Earthly father of Jesus Christ.
-From the accounts in the Holy Bible we learn that he raised Jesus and took full responsibility of him even though he didn't have to.
+From the accounts in the Holy Bible we learn that he raised Jesus and took full responsibility of him even though he didn’t have to.
 Mary, the mother of Jesus, was pregnant with a child and Saint Joseph knew that it was not his child.
 He, however, protected Mary and loved and cared for her.
 If he had rejected her she would have been stoned to death.
 God sent forth an angel to St. Joseph who told him that Jesus was the Son of God and God wanted St. Joseph to raise Jesus because he had good values and a good heart.
 St. Joseph was a carpenter and a family man and had all the qualities a father should have.
 He sacrificed his home and moved to Egypt to protect Jesus from King Herod.
 St. Joseph sacrificed his home for his family and made a new home no matter where they went.
 It is for this reason that people pray to St. Joseph to help them find a new home or when it comes time to sell their existing one.
+Praying to St. Joseph is one thing, but why do you find people burying St Joseph statues?

 Why Upside Down?

-There is plenty of anecdotal evidence that burying a St. Joseph's statue upside down in your yard will help sell your home faster.
+There is plenty of anecdotal evidence that burying St Joseph statue upside down in your yard will help sell your home faster.
 It is said that St. Joseph blesses the person who is burying the statue and helps him find a new home just as he did for his family in Egypt.
 The Bible portrays St. Joseph as a family man and as the head of the family he was responsible for taking care of his family.
 People believe that just as St. Joseph took care of his family he would help others in doing the same.
 After the house is sold, one should remove the statue and take it with them.
 It is believed that leaving the statue buried will cause the house to sell over and over.
 The statue should be removed from its burial grounds and taken to the new home and placed in a honorable spot to give thanks and respect to St. Joseph for helping to sell the home.

 History of the Tradition